 Advances in AIDS treatments have since made it possible for HIV-positive people to live relatively healthy lives for several decades and have made viatical settlements less common.
 Meanwhile, some AIDS activists have pressured life insurance companies to examine recent AIDS-related data and rethink their approach to HIV-positive applicants.
 If an applicant is HIV-positive but does not have any of the manifested symptoms of AIDS, should the person automatically be denied life insurance?
 If an applicant is not HIV-positive but engages in protected sexual activity with an HIV-positive spouse, should the HIV-negative person be issued a policy?
-Research conducted during the development of this course unearthed these kinds of questions from news reports but didn't uncover any clear answers.
+Readers who are interested in the answers to those questions for compliance purposes are encouraged to research the health insurance regulations in their specific state.